-Copenhagen Cruise Port Rosenborg Castle Excursion
+Rosenborg Castle Excursion

-First up was the visit to Rosenborg Castle, which translates to “castle of the rose”.
-This is the smallest castle in Copenhagen, but it is pure indulgence and extravagance.
-The palace was built by Christian IV and completed in 1634.
-Many other royalties lived at the castle, with the last being Christian VII, who took refuse here from an attack on the city in 1801.
-Afterwards, the palace was converted to a museum and is still functional today.
+The Rosenborg Castle, or Rosenborg Slot, is the smallest castle in Copenhagen but is extravagant and lovely in Renaissance style.
+The palace was built by Christian IV and completed in 16s4.
+Rosenborg translates to “castle of the rose” and once housed Denmark’s most famous kings and queens with the last being Christian VII, who took refuge here from an attack on the city in 1801.
+Afterward, the palace was converted to a museum and is still functional today.